Never Miss an Episode

 The PsychoSocial Podcast is hosted by Luis Cornejo, a Licensed Marriage & Family Therapist and founder of PsychoSocial.
 Co-hosts include PsychoSocial’s Networking Manager Cynthia Flores, Associate Marriage & Family Therapist and PsychoSocial Content Manager Liz Hinojosa, Licensed Marriage & Family Therapist.
 The podcast focuses on topics related to BIPOC, LGBTQ, and other underrepresented communities.
 Join us as we engage in round table discussions, interview guests, welcome special guest hosts, and get down to real talk about mental health.
-Technical support was provided by PsychoSocial Intern Aaron W. Rodriguez of Escape from San Francisco Podcast.

 (click on the image to listen to the episode)

 Luis Cornejo (He, Him, His) is a Queer, Indigenous, Bilingual Licensed Marriage & Family Therapist.
 He is the son of two immigrants and the first in his family to obtain both a bachelors and masters degree in the U.S.

 Luis graduated from California State University, Long Beach with his Masters degree in Counseling Psychology (2015).
 He also earned a Bachelor’s degree in Child and Adolescent Development from San Francisco State University (2011).
 His therapeutic interests include working with Trauma, the LGBTQ community, Latinx, and BIPOC folx.

 He is also the founder of PsychoSocial, a multimedia platform created to help provide mental health education.
 Most currently, Luis is working on becoming a certified sex therapist.
 Through his training Luis hopes to use sex therapy as an opportunity for individuals to explore their fantasies, sexual trauma, sexuality/identity, and provide space to heal through sexual empowerment.